dskrepps/Databases-in-Simple-Terms/README.md

 **Query language**: A specialized language for requesting or modifying data in a database, often expressing relationships or structure of that data.
 Not all databases utilize a query language at all.

 **Schema**: A specification of the structured data that will go into your database used to determine how the database is organized/optimized and/or how data is validated when being written to it.
+A schema-less database makes it your own responsibility to ensure data consistency.

 **Object-relational mapping** or **ORM**: A technique which provides a layer between your application and your database to convert objects into database queries.

 **Relational database**: A database structured with tables and columns to express the relationship between its data.
 Most relational databases use SQL as their query language.

 **Object-relational database**: A relational database which allows you to treat tables like data structures in an object-oriented language, such as with objects, classes, and inheritance.

+**Wide column store** or **extensible record store**: A database organized into tables but where each row can contain an arbitrarily large number of columns.

+**Column-oriented database**: A database which stores data grouped by column rather than by row as a traditional relational database would.
+This way querying a single column of every entry in a table effeciently reads just the column instead of having to scan each entry and discard other columns.
+The tradeoff is that updates/deletes to entries are slower as they have to write to each column individually.

 **Graph database**: A database using graph structures with nodes and edges to represent data points and the relationships/interconnections between them.